 We do a quick line up before the last three study periods.
 Time passes quickly and we finish our day with a short afternoon meeting between 3:10 and 3:25.
 We are dismissed by our teachers to either join another teacher for After School Programmes (or supervision when there is no ASP) or return home.

 Our After School Programmes are from 3:30 to 4:10, and the teachers organize fun extracurricular activities for us!
 We have a number of ASP options to choose from; some of us like doing sports and other physical activities while others choose arts, music, language or environment-related programmes.
 (Please note: bus riders are required to join an ASP as the school is unable to provide extra supervision for them.)

 After a long and fun-filled day, we leave at 4:20 to go home so we can get ready for another great day at school!

 Snack & Recess

 After School Programmes

-A different uniform is worn for PE, and students change into their PE outfit before their classes.
+A different uniform is worn for PE; students are to change into their PE outfit before their classes.
 Students can choose to wear their PE clothes to/from home on PE days.

-Each student will need a pair of indoor shoes which they change into when entering the school building.
-Slip-on type of shoes are not allowed due to safety reasons.
+Each student will need a pair of indoor shoes to change into when entering the school building.
+Due to safety concerns, slip-on style shoes are not allowed.

-Students can choose between bringing their own lunch or order lunch through the private catering company Horizon works with.
-Since many of our students have restrictions in their diet, sharing food with others is avoided.
-Students will be asked to show good table manners while enjoying their lunch.
+Students can bring their own lunch or order their lunch through the private catering company HJIS works with.
+Since many of our students have diet restrictions, sharing food with others is not allowed.
+Students are asked to show good table manners while enjoying their lunch.

-A 15 minute snack recess is provided once a day and students are expected to bring their own snacks.
-Students of Grades 3-6 are given an option on whether or not to bring snacks.
-Students are not allowed to share their snacks due to dietary restrictions.
+A 15-minute snack recess is provided once a day.
+Students are expected to bring their own snacks.
+Younger students are required to bring a snack, but Grade 3-6 students may decide for themselves if they want to bring one.
+Students are not permitted to share their snacks due to dietary restrictions.